At a glance

-Allergies can cause irritation and a watery discharge from the eyes.
+Allergy: Allergies can cause irritation and a watery discharge from the eyes.
 Common allergens include pollen, cigarette smoke, chemicals, dust and moulds (to name a few).
-The frequency of symptoms can give a clue as to the cause, for example, symptoms which only develop at certain times of the year are often due to pollens.
+The frequency of symptoms can give a clue as to the cause, for example, symptoms that only develop at certain times of the year are often due to pollens.
 Itchy and inflamed skin are also common symptoms associated with allergies.

-Avoid the allergen where possible.
+Treatment: Avoid the allergen where possible.
 It may be necessary to perform a skin patch test to determine the allergen.
 Common triggers include food, fleas, dust mites and pollens.

-Uveitis is an inflammation of the uvea, the pigmented layer that lies between the inner retina and the outer fibrous layer composed of the sclera and cornea.
+Uveitis: Inflammation of the uvea, the pigmented layer that lies between the inner retina and the outer fibrous layer composed of the sclera and cornea.
 It is one of the most common eye disorders in cats and can be potentially very serious.

-Infection (bacterial, viral, parasitic or fungal), immune-mediated, cancer, diabetes and high blood pressure.
+Causes: Infection (bacterial, viral, parasitic or fungal), immune-mediated, cancer, diabetes and high blood pressure.

 - Anti-inflammatory therapy.
 Corticosteroids may also be administered systemically, subconjunctivally (under the conjunctiva) and topically.

-- Topical atropine ointment if necessary to keep the pupils dilated which relieves pain and stops the inflamed iris sticking to the pupil, which causes further damage to the eye.
+- Topical atropine ointment if necessary to keep the pupils dilated which relieves pain and stops the inflamed iris from sticking to the pupil, which causes further damage to the eye.